 For those who need to work on the go, power points are mainly situated among the armchairs and there is a computer area in a corner as well.

-Singapore Airlines Business Class Lounge (SilverKris Lounge): Our Verdict
+Singapore Airlines Business Class Lounge (SilverKris Lounge): The GET.com Verdict

 We liked that despite there were many people inside the SilverKris Lounge, it didn't feel crowded or cramped at all due to the spaciousness of the lounge.
 With the many different seating areas in this open-plan space, we felt very comfy and cosy, with the right amount of privacy available.